kjottkake/AdvancedCSS_Assignment3/README.md

 # githubpracticejason
 # What is this repository?
+This is just a practice repository for our group.
+Here we are learning to work on github.

 # What the project does
+Since this is a Github practice, this project doesn't do anything else.
+It's just practice for our next assignment.

 # Why the project is useful
 this project is useful because it helps us learn git with pull, push, commit etc. it will give us a better understanding and practice.